Review: Bird Mania 3D

 While this simplicity would be unacceptable for a 40 dollar game Bird Mania 3D only clocks in at 1.99, that’s perfect pricing for a game you can start up and play in situations where you only have a few minutes.
 Games like these are commonly called “time wasters” but that’s not true, sitting in the department of motor vehicles or waiting in the doctor’s office, those are time wasters.
 Being able to pull out Bird Mania 3D and play a few rounds makes your wasted time a better experience, in my opinion Bird Mania 3D is a “time enhancer”.

-There’s also achievements you can get in the game from reaching various milestones in gameplay like collecting stars, hitting enemies, and going certain distances.
+There are also achievements you can get in the game by reaching various milestones in gameplay like collecting stars, hitting enemies, and going certain distances.
 This helps it’s replay value even more by making you work on not only getting the highest score but also trying to unlock all of it’s achievements.

 The graphics look good with vibrant colors and textures.
 Every obstacle in the bird’s way is clearly defined and the 3D gives a nice bit of depth to the entire scene as you see how far you can keep flying.
 There’s also a really nice day to night transition that gives an added touch of detail to the game.